GMLC-TDC/HELICS/docs/apps/App.md

 helics_app
 =======

-The helics apps executable is one of the HELICS apps available with the library Its purpose is to provide a common executable for running any of the other as
+The HELICS apps executable is one of the HELICS apps available with the library Its purpose is to provide a common executable for running any of the other as

 typical syntax is as follows